Skweeze Me, Pleeze Me: Background

 Earlier in 1973, Slade achieved their fourth number one "Cum On Feel the Noize", which was also the band's first single to reach the number one spot in its first week.
 This achievement had not been seen since The Beatles' "Get Back" in 1969.
 While on tour in America, the band entered A&M Studios in Los Angeles to record the follow-up single "Skweeze Me, Pleeze Me".
-Released in June 1973, the song also reached the top spot in its first week.
+Released in June 1973, the song also reached the top spot in its first week, making Slade the first artist to enter at number one with consecutive singles.
 It remained at No. 1 for three consecutive weeks, and sold 300,000 copies in its first week of release.

 Lea originally had the idea for the chorus of "Skweeze Me, Pleeze Me" after visiting the band's regular pub, The Trumpet in Bilston, where he saw local pianist Reg Kierle performing there.
 During the release of the song, drummer Don Powell was involved in a near-fatal car crash in July, briefly throwing the band's existence into doubt.
 Despite his critical condition, Powell was able to make a recovery and the band entered the studio to record material for their next album Old New Borrowed and Blue later in the year.